 Essentially, this game is similar to a physical “wooden block” game, where several interlocking pieces create a cube when arranged in a specific way.
 Each piece is mapped to a single AR target card.

-A better tracking / trackable object solution is needed for this to really work.
+A better tracking / trackable object solution is needed for this application to really work.

 With AR glasses, this concept could be great.